DataBiosphere/toil/docs/deploying.rst

 Toil comes with the Toil Appliance, a Docker image with Mesos and Toil baked in.
 It's easily deployed, only needs Docker, and allows for workflows to be run in single-machine mode and for clusters of VMs to be provisioned.
-For more information, see the :ref:`cloudInstallation` section.
+For more information, see the :ref:`CloudRunning` section.